Length: 6.5 km one way, 13 km out-and-back (4 or 8 miles), terrain flat

 Pictures taken from Google StreetView Thanks!

-I enjoy jogging in Paris, seeing all the beautiful sights while zigzagging through the neighborhoods.
-But Paris isn't really a very jogging-friendly city.
+I enjoy running in Paris, seeing all the beautiful sights while zig-zagging through the often elegant and fascinating neighborhoods.
+But Paris isn't really a very running-friendly city.
 The parks are small, and mostly closed in the evenings, and the Seine River has busy streets along both banks most of the way.
-Only the Bois de Boulogne, on the west edge of the city provides any large doses of nature.
-So I was pleased to discover a route along the St. Martin canal a couple of years ago, when I had to work in the otherwise not-very-scenic La Villette neighborhood on the north edge of town.
+Only the Bois de Boulogne, on the west edge of the city (and Vincennes in the east) provides any large doses of nature.
+So I was pleased to discover a route along the St. Martin canal a few years ago, when I had to work in the otherwise not-very-scenic La Villette neighborhood on the north edge of town.

 |Canal St. Martin at La Villette, with Cité des Sciences in back, at left|